 Be prepared to prove at the hearing that your property is exempt.
 Bring receipts, bills of sale, Kelley Blue Books, assessor's statements, vehicle registration renewals, monthly bank statements or whatever else is necessary to prove your claim.
-If you convince the judge that the money or property is exempt, then the money or property will be sent back to you.
+If you convince the Judge, the money or property will be released to you.
 If the judge denies your claim, contact an attorney immediately to find out about your appeal rights.